 I believe that trust and respect are key components of a successful tutoring relationship, and I treat my students with as much respect as I ask from them.
 I am punctual, considerate, and professional.
 Entering someone’s home and life is a big responsibility, and I take that responsibility seriously.

-Oberlin College - BA, English, Creative Writing
+Undergraduate Degree: Oberlin College - Bachelor in Arts, English, Creative Writing

 SAT Verbal: 700